sudheerj/reactjs-interview-questions/README.md

 5.  ### How to create components in React?

+    Components are the building blocks of creating User Interfaces(UI) in React.
 There are two possible ways to create a component.

     1. **Function Components:** This is the simplest way to create a component.
 Those are pure JavaScript functions that accept props object as the first parameter and return React elements: